doomnor/anki-manual-zh-tw/src/contrib.md

 Anki), you can update it by clicking "Share" as above.
 Updating a shared deck will not reset the download counts or ratings.
-You can delete a shared deck that you have uploaded using the Delete button on the shared deck's page.
+You can delete a shared deck that you have uploaded using the Delete button on the shared deck’s page.

 When updating a deck, AnkiWeb expects the deck to be at the same location as before.
 If you shared a deck when it was called "Korean Verbs" for example, and then renamed it to "Korean::Korean Verbs", resharing will not be able to update the existing copy.
-If you have forgotten the original name, you can guess it by downloading the deck on ankiweb and importing it (File > Import) in a new profile (File > Switch profile > Add).
-Then you can copy the exact name of the deck when it was first shared.
-If this doesn't work, please contact support.
+If you’ve forgotten the original name, please contact support.

 When you update a shared deck, users who downloaded the deck previously will not automatically receive updates.
 If they download the deck again